The log function

 the curve.
 Notice that the slope is 5 when the height is 5, and so on.

-graph of the ln function
+graph of the natural logarithm function

 then you see that one can be gotten from the other by interchanging